Table of Contents

 – To cancel your tour, you must notify us directly.

-- If you cancel between April 20th and May 19th, 2022, you forfeit your deposit and half of your remaining trip fee.
+– If you cancel between May 7th and June 6th, you forfeit your entire deposit and half the remaining trip fee.

-- If you cancel after May 19th, 2022, you forfeit your deposit and your entire trip fee.
+– If you cancel after June 6th, you forfeit your entire payment.

 – As such, we strongly recommend all ecotourists purchase travel insurance, which generally covers unforeseen events that lead to cancellations.